 The following databases are more suitable for upper secondary students:

 Good source of full text international and national magazines, newspaper and reference books.
 Includes biographies, image collection, maps and links to the video Encyclopedia of the 20th Century.

-Please be aware that access to online databases from other than the library or home, that is schools and universities is not permitted under the licence agreements held between the Library and Vendors.
+Please be aware that access to online databases from places other than the library or home (that is, schools and universities), is not permitted under the licence agreements held between the Library and Vendors.